bokand/page-collection/README.md

 It's also common for users to share content with others, get their thoughts, and make decisions together.
 Yet, the web's sharing mechanism, the link, remains 1-to-1; one link opens one page.
 This makes it difficult to share complicated context.

-This is a proposal to enable grouping multiple destinations into a single link.
+This is a proposal to enable grouping multiple destinations into a single link -  a 1-to-many link.
 A browser opening such a link will open each of the constituent pages in a grouping UI, such as a tab group.

 A concrete example: get a link to all the pages in your tab group.
 Share the link with a friend.
 The friend clicks the link to open a tab group containing the same pages.

-We're calling such a link a "page collection", a possible example of how it might look:
+We're calling such a link a "page collection", an example of how it _might_ look:

 ```
 uri-list:https://example.com/pageA;https://en.wikipedia.org/wiki/URL;https://w3.org
 ```

-A page collection allows the browser to be more helpful in managing and presenting groups of related pages.

-This explainer details ideas and challenges for this new form of linking.
+This explainer details challenges and ideas for this new form of linking.
 While some examples of "grouping UI" are provided, particularily with existing mechanisms such as tab groups, no specific UI is suggested or mandated in this proposal; how such a link is presented is left to the discretion of the user agent.